-Symbiosis Law School Pune and Noida and Hyderabad are prestigious law schools in the country.
-SLAT is conducted once a year, on the first Saturday of May, for admissions to the undergraduate course B.A.
-LL.B/B.B.A LL.B of these institutes.
-The Symbiosis International University will be releasing the result for SLAT by the third week of May 2019 tentatively.
-After the student clears the cut offs, the next step of admissions is the SLAT WAT and SLAT interview round.
+Symbiosis Law School at Pune, Nagpur, Noida, and Hyderabad are prestigious law schools in the country.
+SLAT is conducted once a year for admissions to the undergraduate integrated law programmes offered at the 4 campuses of Symbiosis.
+The Symbiosis International University will release SLAT Results after conducting the examination.
+After the student clears the cut-offs, the next step of admissions is the SLAT WAT and SLAT interview round.
 This article will give you tips to clear the SLAT interview round.

 Essay Writing Tips for SLS